 7 x diary volumes, bound by Asprey in dark green morocco, titles to spines and front boards gilt.
 Each volume with one page per day and additional blank pages at the rear.

 The 7 x diary volumes, taken as a whole, present a vivid, evocative and informative picture of the life of the British expatriate merchant community in Japan in the period immediately following the First World War, brutally interrupted by the Great Kanto Earthquake of 1 September 1923.
-The 1923 diary entries of father (James Tennant) and daughter (Sheena Kendall) compliment one another well.
+The 1923 diary entries of Sheena and husband 'Ken' compliment each other well.

-1919 - The earliest volume begins in London with Sheena Kendall working in Euston.
+1919 - The earliest volume begins in London with Sheena working in Euston.
 Much of her spare time is taken up by socialising or in musical pursuits.
-She married her husband 31 July 1919, and after a honeymoon on Loch Goil, they set off for Japan from Purfleet on 2 October 1919 arriving in Kobe on 4 December.
+She married Herbert Moorhouse ('Ken') Kendall on 31 July 1919, and after a honeymoon on Loch Goil, they set off for Japan from Purfleet on 2 October 1919 arriving in Kobe on 4 December.